-\item For each critical point $v$ in $CP$ we compute the critical set $C_v$. \item For each saddle or a minimum vertex $v$ in $CP$, we associated one or two ascending paths on the mesh: one ascending path if $v$ is a minimum or a merge saddle and two paths if $v$ is a split saddle.
+\item For each saddle or a minimum vertex $v$ in $CP$, we associate one or two ascending paths on the mesh: one ascending path if $v$ is a minimum or a merge saddle, and two paths if $v$ is a split saddle.
 For each ascending path, we march with until this path intersects with the first critical $C_w$ set with a higher critical value than of $t_v$.
-At this point we insert an edge for the Reeb graph $R(M,f)$ between the vertex $v$ and the vertex $w$. \end{enumerate}
+At this point, we insert an edge for the Reeb graph $R(M,f)$ between the vertex $v$ and the vertex $w$. \end{enumerate}

 Figure~\ref{Reebexamplealg} illustrates the steps of the algorithm.
-It remains to describe two aspects of the previous algorithm : the construction of the critical sets mentioned in step (3) and the construction of an the ascending paths mentioned in step (4).
+It remains to describe two aspects of the previous algorithm: the construction of the critical sets mentioned in step (3) and the construction of the ascending paths mentioned in step (4).

-\subsubsection{Construction of the critical sets}
+\subsubsection{Construction of the Critical Sets}

 We now describe how to compute the critical set of a critical point in the piece-wise setting.
-As before we assume that $f:M\longrightarrow [a,b] \subset \mathbb{R}$ a piece-wise linear function defined on a triangulated surface $M$, and it takes distinct values on the vertices of $M$.
+As before, we assume that $f:M\longrightarrow [a,b] \subset \mathbb{R}$ a piece-wise linear function is defined on a triangulated surface $M$, and it takes distinct values on the vertices of $M$.
 This assumption will guarantee that for a given value $t$, the level curve $f^{-1}(t)$ intersects with at most one vertex of $M$.